 Welcome to the website for actor Ben Youcef.

-"I was born in Algiers on The Mediterranean Coast into a family of 7 children.
-Fighting for attention
+Ben Youcef was born in Algiers, on the Mediterranean sea, to a family of 7 children.

 Discovered by Steven Spielberg in MUNICH, this theater trained actor studied in London

 before working as a top model in NYC for leading designers and advertisers.
 After moving

 to LA he played Guest Leads on LAW & ORDER, CSINY, NCIS:LA, CHICAGO P.D..
 He co-starred in FROM THE ROUGH

 opposite Taraji Henson and the late Michael Clark Duncan.
 Based on a story he wrote Ben produced

 and starred in THE ALGERIAN that he won BEST ACTOR for at the Downtown LA & London International

 Film Festivals.
 The son of a diplomat Ben speaks fluent Arabic & is the lead Arabic voice for

 CALL TO DUTY, MEDAL OF HONOR and X-MEN: APOCALYPSE.
 He is considered the go-to consultant & voice-over

 expert for all five Arabic dialects in both major film and television productions.